Cornell's online courses are a great way to

 If your payment does not accompany your course-enrollment form, please write the payment method and date it was submitted across the top of the form.

 Is there financial aid?

 Cornell University does not provide financial aid to high school students enrolled in an online class.

 Will I get my money back if I drop the class?

-If you have questions, please contact the Summer Session office.
+If you have questions, please contact the Winter Session office.

 May I take a class as non-credit and pay a reduced tuition?